nunchistudio/blacksmith/documentation/why.md

   Any piece of technology can be plugged into a Blacksmith application.
 - **Cloud-native & multi-cloud:** Data pipelines built on top of Blacksmith can be deployed on any infrastructure or cloud-provider.
 There is no lock-in.
+- **Scaffolding:** The Blacksmith CLI lets you generate sources and destinations in a simple command-line to extend your application as quickly and easily as possible.

 The **Blacksmith Enterprise Edition** addresses the complexity of collaboration and governance across multi-team and multi-scope data solutions.